 Selling a home is a difficult process when everything is going right.

 During a divorce, you have a lot of very difficult things going on, and a lot to consider.
 You shouldn’t take on the task of selling you home yourself.
 You may have disagreements with your spouse about selling price or other issues.
 By working with a real estate professional… either a reputable agent or real estate investment firm, you’ll both have a neutral third party who can help you determine a fair selling price and handle the marketing of your home.

 If you have some time (typically 3 – 6 months) and want to get the market value for you home, our team can help you with a Comparative Market Analysis, and a complete consultation on home selling.
-If you hire the Living In Roanoke Team, we will smoothly take you through each step of the process: marketing, showings, contract, inspections, and closing.
+If you hire our team, we will smoothly take you through each step of the process: marketing, showings, contract, inspections, and closing.

 If you need to sell your house fast, and don’t want to wait on the retail market, then reputable local professional home buyers like Cross Properties, Inc. may be a great option.
 These firms actually buy houses (rather than listing them for sale on the MLS), pay cash and can close quickly if you need to sell this house fast.
 In exchange for a fast closing, with no inspections, professional home buyers usually do not pay market value for homes.

 If you can wait the time it’ll take to list it with an agent on the MLS and sell it on the open market, going with a real estate agent is your best bet for getting a higher price.